UniBreakfast/pacergame-rulebook-with-gpt/README.md

 - **Spending CP:**

   - CP is spent when pledging for new quests, calculated based on the activity's difficulty and quest duration.

+- **Accumulating CP After Failure:**

+  - Players can accumulate CP from other ongoing quests or by starting new, affordable quests to rebuild their CP balance.

 #### **3.4 Inertia**